TanHongIT/tanhongit/README.md

 ### 🏢 Organizations

-The **CSlant organization** is an organization that develops tools, products, and services to help you grow your business.
+The **CSlant organization** is an organization that develops tools, products, and services to help everyone in the world.

 Homepage: <a title="CSlant" target="_blank" href="https://cslant.com"><img height="18px" src="https://avatars.githubusercontent.com/u/155535010?s=200&v=4"/> cslant.com</a>